gaogao-asia/mysql-container/README.md

 # Database Container
-This is database container running MySQL 5.7.
+This is database container running MySQL 5.7, intended to use for local development environment.

 ## Preparation
 Copy `.env.dist` to `.env`.